 First Lien Mortgages (in Domestic Offices)

-The loan population includes all domestic loans directly held on the BHC’s portfolio.
+The loan population includes all domestic first lien mortgage loans directly held on the BHC’s portfolio.
 Portfolio loans are all loans as defined in the FR Y-9C, Schedule HC-C, item 1.c.2.(a).

+First Lien HELOANs (in Domestic Offices)

+The Loan population includes all domestic first lien home equity loans directly held on the BHC’s portfolio.
+Portfolio loans are all loans as defined in the FR Y-9C, Schedule HC-C, item 1.c.(2)(a).

 Closed-End Junior Liens (in Domestic Offices)

 The loan population includes all domestic loans directly held on the BHC’s portfolio.
-Portfolio loans are all loans as defined in the FR Y-9C, Schedule HC- C, item 1(c)(2)(b).
+Portfolio loans are all loans as defined in the FR Y-9C, Schedule HC- C, item 1.c.(2)(b).

-Home Equity Lines Of Credit (in Domestic Offices)
+HELOCs (in Domestic Offices)

 The loan population includes all first and junior lien domestic lines directly held on the BHC’s portfolio.
 Portfolio lines are all loans as defined in the FR Y-9C, Schedule HC-C, item 1.c.(1).